 To quickly calculate the number of gallons in your pool, go to www.poolchemicalcalculator.com for a fast and easy estimate.

 Can I use a solar cover or an automatic cover with the system?
 How about indoor pools?

 Yes, Solar Covers can be used with an Oxygen Pool.

 It is not recommended to use the Oxygen Generator with an automatic pool cover or in an indoor pool environment.
 Although a relatively small amount of ozone is added, it should be vented to open air rather than be contained under an airtight cover or in an enclosed room.

 Will I need any additional chemicals with an Oxygen Pools system?

-Are there any chemicals that are not compatible in an Oxygen Pool?
+Are there any chemicals or devices that are not compatible in an Oxygen Pool?